Unique continuation estimates on manifolds with Ricci curvature bounded below: Spectral estimates for Laplacians on domains with relatively dense complement

-In particular, $\Sigma$ can be chosen uniformly discrete and $B_\rho(\Sigma\setminus\{p\})$ is $(6R,\rho)$-relatively dense in $M$. \end{enumerate} \end{proposition} For a convex subset $M \subset \R^d$, Proposition~\ref{prop:skeleton} is proven in \cite{SS}.
-The proof literally applies to our setting. \\ In the following we give a lower bound of the bottom of the Laplacian in the complement of $S$ in terms of the function $\Lambda$.
-The idea is taken from \cite{SS} with the slight difference that Vorono\"{\i} cells are in general not convex.
+In particular, $\Sigma$ can be chosen uniformly discrete and $B_\rho(\Sigma\setminus\{p\})$ is $(6R,\rho)$-relatively dense in $M$. \end{enumerate} \end{proposition} For a convex subset $M \subset \R^d$, Proposition~\ref{prop:skeleton} is proven in \cite{StollmannS-21}.
+The proof literally applies to our setting.

+In the following we give a lower bound of the bottom of the Laplacian in the complement of $S$ in terms of the function $\Lambda$.
+The idea is taken from \cite{StollmannS-21} with the slight difference that Vorono\"{\i} cells are in general not convex.
 This property however can be replaced by star-shapedness. \begin{theorem} Let $0<\rho<R<\infty$ and $S\subset M$ be a proper $(R,\rho)$-relatively dense subset.
 Then we have

 \end{theorem} \begin{proof} Let $\Sigma \subset S$ be as in Proposition~\ref{prop:skeleton}.
 We denote the Vorono\"{\i} cell associated with $p \in \Sigma$ by